markdgo/react-native-android-wifi/README.md

 ```

 Remove/Forget the Wifi network from mobile by SSID, returns boolean
+This method will remove the wifi network as per the passed SSID from the device list.
 ``` javascript
 wifi.isRemoveWifiNetwork(ssid, (isRemoved) => {
   console.log("Forgetting the wifi device - " + ssid);